iomete/iom-docs/docs/guides/dbt/getting-started-with-iomete-dbt.md

 ---
 title: Getting started with DBT
 description: Getting started with IOMETE & DBT.
-In this post, we will discuss using `DBT` and using it on the iomete data platform to bootstrap your `DBT` journey.
+In this post, we will discuss using `DBT` and using it on the IOMETE data platform to bootstrap your `DBT` journey.
 last_update:
   date: 07/11/2022
   author: Vusal Dadalov